 No. Clinical attachments are unpaid.
 Many also come at a cost.

 Will the hospital provide me with accommodation during the clinical attachment?

 Not necessarily.
 If the hospital has the means to provide on-site accommodation, they may offer you it, but it will likely also require payment.

-Some hospitals may ask you provide a CV in order to proceed with your application.
-We'd suggest you check out our article on how to make the perfect CV for tips and advice.
+Some hospitals may ask you to provide a CV in order to proceed with your application.
+We’d suggest you check out our article on how to make the perfect CV for tips and advice.

 If the hospital you have secured a clinical attachment at does not offer any sort of accommodation, you will need to find something nearby that is suitable.
 See some of our suggestions on how to do this in our article on finding accommodation.